 Lack of Sleep Makes You More Prone to Sickness.

-Not only does mild sleep render vaccines less potent, it also puts you at a higher risk for sickness in general.
+Not only does mild sleep render vaccines less potent, but it also puts you at a higher risk for sickness in general.

 Chronic Sleep Deficiency Affects Your Long-Term Health

-Sadly, the immune suppressing symptoms of awful sleep aren’t simply short term issues.
-Over the long run, those sleepless nights may add up to more serious misfortunes for your general wellbeing.
+Sadly, the immune-suppressing symptoms of awful sleep aren’t simply short-term issues.
+Over the long run, those sleepless nights may add up to more serious misfortunes for your general well-being.

-Sleepwalking the day following a late night is proof you’re your best self when sleeping well.
+Sleeping the day following a late night is proof you’re your best self when sleeping well.
 A decent sleep makes you a more proficient and effective person, who can handle what life tosses your direction.

-How to stress affects sleep and immunity
+Stress affects sleep and immunity

 Are there specific individuals or places that aggravate your stress rather than better?
 Possibly it’s an ideal opportunity to roll out certain improvements.